MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 ### multi-file

 You store each layer in a separate OpenEXR file, for a total of 3 files.
+Each file use a simple multi-channel layout.

 ```yaml
 myimage_main.exr: